Why you twitch in your sleep

 While hypnic jerks are common and manageable, you may be confusing the sensations with these other health conditions.

-Restless legs syndrome is a condition that can makes your calves and thighs feel like they are throbbing, pulling or creeping around bedtime.
+This condition can make your calves and thighs feel like they are throbbing, pulling or creeping around bedtime.
 The uncomfortable feeling normally gets better if you get up to walk, but if the symptoms are causing sleep problems, your doctor may suggest vein treatment or medication like gabapentin enacarbil.

 So, what can you do?